© GeorgeRudy / iStockphoto

 Nikki is passionate about the importance of birth professionals learning how to communicate effectively with clients and using these skills to build relationships with their peers and caregivers.
 Having real skills to pass on to new families meant that they are able to make informed decisions that are right for them, long after we’ve been involved in their journey.
 Those working in this field need to have a strong support base to enable them to cope with the emotional nature of our work and develop a network of other birth professionals who come from diverse backgrounds and cultures to give us a breadth of knowledge and perspectives.

 Nikki’s vision for CBI has always been to provide a global network of highly qualified and passionate birth professionals who can truly make a difference in the lives of the families they work with.
-When not supporting our incredible, talented team, Nikki can be found relaxing with friends, enjoying a glass of red wine, or reading research for fun!
+When not supporting our incredibly talented team, Nikki can be found relaxing with friends, enjoying a glass of red wine, or reading research for fun!
 After a lifetime of avoiding exercise, Nikki has recently started yoga and kickboxing as a way to manage too much good food and wine!
-With 26 years of experience in supporting people through pregnancy, birth, and parenting, Nikki is stretching her wings and is currently studying a Masters in Human Rights.
+With 26 years of experience in supporting people through pregnancy, birth, and parenting, Nikki is stretching her wings and is currently studying a Masters in Human Rights and is enjoying applying this learning through the lens of reproductive rights and seeking out ways to contribute toward improving maternal and infant health globally.

 Samantha’s first birth experience was when she attended her aunt’s birth in 1999.
 She felt so privileged to be invited, eager and excited to help her!
 She loved all the practical things she could do – rubbing her back, encouraging her and bringing her drinks.
 She didn’t realize at the time that women attended births professionally, or learn about what a doula was, until she became pregnant herself.